MEDIEVAL LATIN LITERATURE AND HUMANIST

 Course contents summary

-Edoardo D'Angelo, La letteratura latina medievale: una storia per generi, Roma 2009 (some authors).
+1)Leonardi Claudio, Letteratura latina medievale: un manuale,Sismel Edizioni del Galluzzo, 2003 (o edizioni successive) oppure Edoardo D'Angelo, La letteratura latina medievale: una storia per generi, Roma 2009.

 Assessment methods and criteria